YatesyTea/KP_CSS/notes.md

 >
 > * Instead of setting a width (which causes side scrolling), you can apply a max-width property (in px, or rem).
 >
+> * Containers very common class used on the web.
+>   * Should be limited to sizes unless styles are used consistently throughout.
+>   *

 # Day 4
 > CSS Units